deepskies/DeepUQ/README.md

 Now you can run some of the scripts!
 > UQensemble --generatedata --save_final_checkpoint --save_all_checkpoints --plot_savefig --overwrite_model

-^`generatedata` is required if you don't have any saved data.
+^`--generatedata` is required if you don't have any saved data.

 The default behavior is to train the model without saving any checkpoints.
 By specifying the `--save_final_checkpoint` flag, the script will save a pytorch checkpoint for the final epoch with the model weights as well as diagnostics like the MSE metric and the model loss.
-This checkpoint will be stored in a folder at the path specified by `--out_dir` flag, the default location is `DeepUQResources/checkpoints/`.
+This checkpoint will be stored in a folder at the path specified by `--out_dir` flag, the default location is `./DeepUQResources/checkpoints/`.

 To additionally save all checkpoints, use the `--save_all_checkpoints` flag.